keyboard2769/nb-nextzz/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
+- [ ] $ the pressure controller is targeting AD value!! fix it !!
 - [ ] $ the coarse dust screw ct showing is missing
 - [ ] $ the feeder chain controller just does not stop
         after the conveyor is down .. make it a confirm issue!!